joshuapsteele/joshuapsteele.github.io/content/blog/2018-08-09-eva-joy-steele-a-birth-story.md

 But, at 2:30 am Rachel had only been at 5 centimeters.
 So, it didn’t seem wise to get my hopes up.
 And yet, here my wife was, throwing up over the side of the tub during contractions and saying she didn’t know how much longer she could do this for.

-Somewhere around 5:15–5:30, the midwife and her student came in and checked Rachel <g class="gr_ gr_25 gr-alert gr_gramm gr_inline_cards gr_run_anim Punctuation only-del replaceWithoutSep" data-gr-id="25" id="25">again,</g> because she was complaining of increased pressure down low.
+Somewhere around 5:15–5:30, the midwife and her student came in and checked Rachel again, because she was complaining of increased pressure down low.

 At this point, I was praying that she was at least 8cm dilated.
 If not, based on how intense things had just gotten, I wasn’t sure how much longer Rachel would make it without, at the very least, some nitrous gas for pain management.